ang-zeyu/infisearch/docs/src/indexer/fields.md

 #### Field Store Caching: **`cache_all_field_stores`**

 This is the same option as the one under [search functionality options](../search_configuration.md#search-functionality-options).
-If both are specified, the value specified in the `morsels.initMorsels` call will take priority.
+If both are specified, the value specified in the `infisearch.init` call will take priority.

 All fields specified with `storage=["text"]` would be cached up front on initialisation of the search library.